ir-engine/developer-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/05_setupGithubOAuth.md

 and use that logged-in admin user; or reset the database with these values configured in the updated Helm configuration that is used for the reset.

-## Create a GitHub OAuth App in an organization, or your user
+## Create a GitHub OAuth app in an organization, or your user

 You can either create an OAuth App for your personal GitHub account or for an organization that you have sufficient permissions on.
 Either will work for this setup.